-After deciding where the trip was going to be focused around and having a rough idea of the spots you want to see, the next step is figuring out where you’ll end up each night and where to stay.
+After deciding where the trip was going to be focused around and having a rough idea of the spots you want to see, the next step is figuring out as part of your Ireland itinerary, where you’ll end up each night and where to stay.

 The best part about Ireland is the hospitality and it is a big reason why we had such a great time.
 As much as the scenery blew our minds every day, it were those conversations with the owners of the B&Bs and hotel staff that made for a lasting impression.
 We did not have one bad experience at any of the properties we stayed at during our journey and would highly recommend each one.